Ana María López Colomé

 Ana María López Colomé is a distinguished Mexican biochemist who won the 2002 L'Oréal-UNESCO Award for Women in Science – Latin America for her studies on the human retina and the prevention of retinitis pigmentosa and several retinopathies.

-López Colomé is a former head of the Department of Biochemistry at the Faculty of Medicine and a researcher at the Institute of Cellular Physiology of the National Autonomous University of Mexico (UNAM).
-She holds a bachelor's degree in biology, a master's degree in chemistry and a doctorate degree in biochemistry.
+Ana María López Colomé was born in Mexico City on September 24, 1944.
+She earned all three of her academic degrees from the National Autonomous University of Mexico (UNAM): a bachelor's in biology, a master's in chemical sciences, and a doctorate in biochemistry.
+She began her career at UNAM in 1975 as an assistant to a full professor.
+In 1997, she became head of the Biochemistry Department and a researcher at the Institute of Cellular Physiology at UNAM.